Learn to Hunt

 Abandoned wells are also a safety hazard.
-Abandoned wells are not only a hazard to our drinking water supplies and pose a real safety hazard to people, animals and equipment or vehicles.
-Each year in our country, a number of individuals are injured or killed due to falling into old wells that should be properly plugged or wells that have been long forgotten and fallen out of repair.
-It's the responsibility of every property owner to ensure that their properties don't have any wells that pose a hazard to person or groundwater.
+Abandoned wells are not only a hazard to our drinking water supplies, they also pose a real safety hazard to people, animals and equipment or vehicles.
+Each year in our country, a number of individuals are injured or killed due to falling into old wells that have been long forgotten and fallen out of repair.
+It's the responsibility of every property owner to ensure that their wells are properly maintained or properly plugged.
+A tragedy may be one step away in someone's future.

 Types of wells that can meet the definition of "abandoned well".
-The definition for "abandoned well" states that any water supply well that is no longer in use, or is in such poor physical condition that it cannot be repaired and safely used" is classified as abandoned.
-Abandoned wells must be plugged or properly improved to eliminate the risk to the groundwater.
-This applies to all wells that tap into groundwater supplies - including private and public drinking water wells, monitoring wells, commercial water supply wells, crop and turf irrigation wells, temporary or permanent dewatering wells and also borings or test wells used to gather information on groundwater.
+The definition for "abandoned well" can apply to all types of wells that tap into groundwater supplies - this includes private and public drinking water wells, monitoring wells, commercial water supply wells, crop and turf irrigation wells, temporary or permanent dewatering wells and also borings or test wells used to gather information on groundwater.

 Your options when you have an abandoned well.
-Performing the proper well services on abandoned wells is one thing that every property owner can do to protect the safety of their property and protect our valuable groundwater resource.
+Performing the proper well services on abandoned wells is one thing that every well owner can do to protect the safety of their property and protect the valuable groundwater resource.

 There are three options that a well owner can choose from to manage their abandoned wells.
 They can be properly plugged; adequately renovated and rehabilitated or serviced and repaired to return them to good operational condition.
 If the well is in good repair and you wish to keep the well, the well may qualify to be placed in "standby" status.
 Each of these choices comes with specific work that must be done for the work to be considered conforming to statues, codes or rules.